nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 systems we build fail.
 We are going to need to fix them, after all.
 It is even more important to know when and how our machines lie to us.
 The last thing we need is an army of lying robots wandering around.

-The good news is that the examples I used were a bit contrived and took me a while to think up.
-However, configuration management is being adopted very rapidly.
-The larger and more complex our policies become, the higher the chances of confusion.

 Luckily, there are a number of techniques for testing and introducing change that can be used to help ensure nothing bad happens.